Rugby - Super Rugby

 2020 Au | BRUMBIES (Aus) | Reds (Aus) |

-Ao = Super Rugby Aotearoa (Nzl teams only); Au = Super Rugby AU (Aus teams only) - both tournaments staged after Covid-19 pandemic cancelled the regular 2020 Super Rugby season
+Ao = Super Rugby Aotearoa (Nzl teams only); Au = Super Rugby AU (Aus teams only); Ul = Super Rugby Unlocked (RSA teams only); Tm = Super Rugby Tasman (Aus/Nzl team only) - all tournaments staged after Covid-19 pandemic cancelled the regular 2020 and 2021 Super Rugby seasons.
+These do not count as official Super Rugby tournaments in terms of titles won.

 Finals at: | |